The Bankrate promise

 It doesn’t matter whether it’s a year with no bank failures or 2010, with 157 failures — it’s crucial to always make sure your money is at an FDIC-insured bank, within FDIC insurance limits and following the FDIC’s rules.

-This week — as well as the Great Recession — taught us that even big banks can fail.
+This current crisis — as well as the Great Recession — taught us that even big banks can fail.